transparencyint/CGIP/documentation/deployment.md

 ## Preparations

-It is neccessary that you've already finished all the steps in `hosting.md`.
+It is neccessary that you've already finished all the steps in `hosting.md` (will be added soon).

 ### Remote repository